AUTUMN SPECIAL · 10% OFF · Contact us now for a free no obligation quote

 With structural damp, there are three main types:

 - Rising damp

-Condensation usually occurs when the moisture in the property, e.g. the humidity and vapour from hot showers & baths or drying your washing, is coupled with a lack of ventilation i.e. not opening windows, lack of an extractor fan etc.
+Condensation usually occurs when the moisture in the property, e.g. the humidity and vapour from hot showers & baths or drying your washing, is coupled with a lack of ventilation i.e. you are not opening windows, there is a lack of an extractor fan etc.

 Penetrating damp may be due to a leaking roof, missing roof tiles, poorly maintained or damaged plumbing or some other structural defect where water soaks into the structure.

 Rising damp, however, is caused by a building’s structure soaking up groundwater in a capillary action.
 Porous building materials draw the moisture upwards and into the walls, thus the term rising damp.
 Whether the fabric of the building is brick, block or stone, rising damp can be present in all these types of build.

 Excess groundwater can be caused by leaks, poor drainage or a broken, damaged or inadequately installed damp proof course (DPC) or membrane.

 To guard against such water ingress, the first steps for remedial treatment should be to ensure that there is adequate drainage of the offending groundwater source.